The "final" albums by the greatest artists

 Oasis - Dig Out Your Soul

 At the time, nobody was expecting this would be the last hurrah of Oasis.
-And the band's seventh album didn't really set the world on fire, although there were some good songs on there: The Shock Of The Lightning, Falling Down and Liam's I'm Outta Time.
+The band's seventh album included some decent material on there: The Shock Of The Lightning, Falling Down and Liam's I'm Outta Time.
 Time will tell if this will be Oasis's epitaph.

 The Verve - Forth